kitschpatrol/shared-config/readme.md

 ## Package architecture

-Subpackages have simple 'cli.ts' files which define the behavior of their binary.
+Each package has a simple '/src/cli.ts' file which defines the behavior of its eponymous binary.
 The build step turns these into node scripts, providing default implementations where feasible.

-Subpackages must be built in the monorepo.
+The monorepo must be kept intact, as the sub-packages depend on scripts in the parent during build.

 ## Issues